T3th/dhbzmcjn/vwlspixq.md

 | Phone: | 000000000 |
 | E-mail | me@domain.tld |

-# Peter Smeltzer
+# name
-Generalist IT engineer who has never been satisfied with delivering only what was requested.
-I want to work with professionals to achieve a great result which fully solves the problem every time.
-I also have a more than passing interest in all things mechanical, particularly motorcycles, computer games, smart homes and technology in general.
+Security focused IT engineer who has never been satisfied with delivering only what was requested.
+I want to work with professionals to achieve a great result, which fully solves the problem every time.
+I also have a keen interest in all things technological and mechanical, particularly motorcycles, computer games and smart homes.

 ### Key Skills
 - Application deployment and lifecycle management
 - Device and operating system lifecycle and configuration management at scale of Linux, MacOS and Windows.
-- Incident Management from the definition of process to be used through the response to postmortem of individual incidents.
+- Incident Management from the definition of processes and playbooks to be used to postmortem of individual incidents.
 - Project Management focused on release of value.
 Setting success criteria, identifying risks & responsibilities, defining a communication plan and delivering on it.
 - Patient troubleshooting from simple issues experienced by end users to complex failures in or between platforms and services.
 - Vendor agnostic architecture design, implementation and management of platforms including including:
+	- Authentication & Identity management
 	- Compute - Traditional, Virtualized, Hyper-converged
 	- Other people's servers ( Cloud )
 	- DLP